IIM Ahmedabad Personal Interview ExperiencesRahul Singh

 Me: The bill charges 5 rs per unit.
 So must be around 3-4 rs per unit.
 (Could have talked about transmission and distribution losses and that every plant has a different cost depending on many complex factors.)

-Me: don’t know exactly but In case of gas turbine, the process is faster due to instant combustion.
+Me: don’t know exactly but In the case of the gas turbine, the process is faster due to instant combustion.
 So, probably gas turbine.

 P2: So, why did u choose Bharatnatyam Dance and not any other

-Me : sir, initially it was closest to my home that why.
+Me: sir, initially it was closest to my home that’s why.
 But then I really liked it and enjoy it a lot.
 It is really vibrant.
 That why

 Me: Freedom of speech is a subset of expression.
 It refers to only verbal expression.
-Expression is a broader term and can be through variety of means like cartoons, dance, paintings.
-Opinions are thoughts , they may or may not be expressed.
+An expression is a broader term and can be through a variety of means like cartoons, dance, paintings.
+Opinions are thoughts, they may or may not be expressed.